RMWinslow/posts/numbers/quinary.md

 And for any integer ≥ 6, each representation contains at least one consonant.
 </aside>

 This time, I chose `fhrstw`.
-This is a consonant subset which can be used to make many common English words.[^corpusSource]
+This is a consonant set which can be used to make many common English words.[^corpusSource]

 [^corpusSource]: I looked at words appearing in the *Brown Corpus* (W. N. Francis and H. Kucera, 1979), as distributed in the Natural Language Toolkit (nltk) library for python.
 For each set of 6 consonants, I looked at the total count of words in the corpus which contain only those consonants (along with vowels, including `y`).
 Excluding any of `jklmn` from consideration, the consonant set `fhrstw` results in the highest total word count.

-(Using the Gutenberg corpus yields the same result: `fhrstw`.
+    Using the nltk Gutenberg corpus yields the same result: `fhrstw`.
 Using the Reuters corpus gives `dfhrst` as the best result.
-And the NPS Chat corpus gives `hprstw`.)
+And the NPS Chat corpus gives `hprstw`.

 I've mapped them to the digits like so:
 `s` is mapped to zero (because `s` and `z` sound similar), `w` to one ("wan"), `t` **t**wo, `h` t**h**ree, `r` fou**r**, `f` **f**ive.